cocos/cocos-docs/en/particle-system/overview.md

 | [ShapeModule](emitter.md) | Used to control particle emission, including emission direction and speed, and supports predefined emission directions including squares, circles, cones, balls, and hemispheres. |
 | [AnimatorModule](module.md) |  Used to control the state update after particle emission.
 The supported functions are: [VelocityOvertimeModule](velocity-module.md), [ForceOvertimeModule](force-module.md), [SizeOvertimeModule](size-module.md), [RotationOvertimeModule](rotation-module.md), [ColorOvertimeModule](color-module.md), [TextureAnimationModule](texture-animation-module.md), [LimitVelocityOvertimeModule](limit-velocity-module.md), [TrailModule](trail-module.md). |
 | [ParticleSystemRenderer](renderer.md) |  Used to generate the data needed for particle rendering.
 Including control related to vb, ib, rendering state. |

+## Particle Culling

+Particle System emitter support frustum & aabb culling in runtime.
+If emitter is culled, particle system of the emitter will stop simulating until we see the emitter again.
+Click __EnableCulling__ option to open particle culling and then the emitter will calculate aabb automatically.
+Click restart button of the emitter will recalculate aabb.
+It's better to enable culling when the particle simulation is complex than the simple one.